Khurshid Rizvi

-Early life
+Early life & Education

-Rizvi was born in Amroha, British India, to a Sunni family of Saddat on 19 May 1942.
-In 1948, he and his family immigrated to Montgomery (now Sahiwal) in Punjab, Pakistan.
-In 1959, he studied at Islamia High School and Government High School, and he later graduated from Government College, Montgomery.
-In 1961, he moved to the Oriental College, Lahore, and earned his M.A. in Arabic.
-In 1981, he obtained his Ph.D. in Arabic from the same university.
+Rizvi was born on 19 May 1942 in Amroha, India.
+Following the partition of India, his family migrated to Montgomery (now Sahiwal), Pakistan in 1948.
+He completed his early education in Sahiwal and graduated with distinction in Arabic from Government College Montgomery in 1959.
+He later obtained an MA in Arabic from the University of the Punjab in 1961, securing first position, and completed his PhD in Arabic in 1981.

 Career

 Rizvi began teaching at age 19 as a lecturer in Arabic at Government College in Bahawalpur before being posted to Government College in Sargodha.
 In 1984, he became the principal of Government Ambala Muslim College Sargodha.
 In 1985, he was seconded to (temporarily assigned to work at) the Islamic Research Institute, International Islamic University, Islamabad, where he served as Chief Bureau of Translation for six years.
 In 1991, he became Head of the Department of Arabic at Government College Lahore (now a university), retiring early in 1995 to focus on his research.